proteusx/Lectus/README.rst

 Description
 ___________

-Lectus is a script to query dictionay files (only ABBYY Lingvo .dsl for the moment) and display the results in a Linux terminal.
+Lectus is a script to query dictionary files (for the moment, only ABBYY Lingvo .dsl dictionaries) and display the results in a Linux terminal.

 -----------------------------------------------------------------